 I hope your family enjoys this someday soon.

 Since my cookbook self-destructed, this is my recollection and reproduction of Madhur Jaffrey's original recipe.
 It is onion-y, slick with olive oil and all you need for a simple supper.
 As you can tell, it comes together very quickly.
-So when chaos ensues, you can still have a good dinner!
+I serve it with flatbreads for dipping.

 - 1/2 cup extra-virgin olive oil